The three "layers" of graphene monolayer and their analog generalized uncertainty principles: Introduction

 In our case, we actually have more than one ``high energy layer''.
 In fact, in principle, we might have \textit{infinite} such ``layers'', related to the infinite ladder of contributions from further and further atoms of the lattice (near neighbors, next-to-near neighbors, next-to-next-to-near neighbors, etc), see \cite{ip2} and Section \ref{SnyderGraphene}.
 Such ``layers'' have to be taken into account as the energy and the effects of granularity grow away from the ``low energy layer'', located near the Fermi points.
 Nonetheless, as explained in \cite{ip2} and later here, in order to retain at least some of the Dirac Hamiltonian structure, we are forced to stop at \textit{two} such ``high energy layers'', making up, altogether, the ``three layers'' we refer to in the title of this paper.

 As we shall see, starting from the phase-space variables of the low energy set-up, that are somehow fixed, we have various natural choices for the two other ``layers''.
 The analysis that we carry on from there, on the one hand, leads to \textit{three} kinds of GUPs: one for the first ``high energy layer'', that went unnoticed in earlier research; two for the second ``high energy layer'', one of which also went unnoticed while the other is an improvement of earlier findings.
 On the other hand, we solve the important problem of how to relate the high energy coordinates with the low energy phase-space variables.
 This latter point is of paramount importance to set-up experiments and identify the measurable effects of such deformations on the Dirac Hamiltonian descriptions.
+We shall not do that here, but should give a general recipe in the concluding remarks.

 One important result here is that, in two important cases with GUPs, such high energy coordinates simply coincide with the low-energy coordinates.
 In other cases, such coordinates have complicated expressions in terms of the standard, measurable phase space variables.